 The second class uses analog quantum simulators, which create an ``effective metric" in a lab system to mimic event horizons.
 This approach started with Unruh's 1981 proposal that a transsonic fluid flow should emit a thermal spectrum of sound waves, analogous to Hawking radiation \cite{Unruh1981}.
-This has been realized in several platforms.
+This has been realized and extended in several platforms.
 Proposals based on Bose-Einstein condensates (BECs) study the formation of sonic horizons in supersonic flows \cite{Garay:1999sk}, with recent work demonstrating the quantum simulation of Unruh radiation \cite{Hu:2018psq} and proposing interferometric Unruh detectors \cite{Gooding:2020scc} and Lorentz-invariance-violation-induced nonthermal effects \cite{Tian:2022gfa}.
 Fiber-optic setups have demonstrated classical effects of an artificial horizon \cite{Philbin:2007ji}.
 Furthermore, devices like dc-SQUID array transmission lines have been proposed to create an effective metric with a horizon \cite{Nation:2009xb}.
 Superconducting circuits have also been used to simulate relativistic quantum teleportation \cite{Friis:2012cx} and relativistic motion \cite{Felicetti:2015kta}, as well as to explore analog cosmological particle generation \cite{Katayama2020} and nonclassical correlations in analog black holes \cite{Katayama2025}.
 The timelike Unruh effect has been simulated via Berry phase measurements \cite{Quach:2021vzo} and with superposed trajectories \cite{Cheng2026}, culminating in experimental demonstrations with trapped-ion systems \cite{Luo:2025iur}.
 The major advantage of these systems is their ability to generate measurable Hawking temperatures and detect correlations between emitted photon pairs—a feat impossible in astrophysics.
 Moreover, analogue systems are now being used to simulate more than just Hawking’s thermal spectrum — e.g., cosmological expansion, Gibbons–Hawking effect \cite{Fedichev:2003id, Fischer:2004bf}.